paralab/treu-web/index.md

 ## **Questions?**

-Please ask your questions through email targeting reu-site-utah-ksoc@googlegroups.com.
-Please also see our instructions by searching for  *REU Site: Trust and Reproducibility of Intelligent Computation* within the [**NSF ETAP Portal**](https://etap.nsf.gov/) website.
+Please email reu-site-utah-ksoc@googlegroups.com.
+Also see our instructions by searching for  *REU Site: Trust and Reproducibility of Intelligent Computation* within the [**NSF ETAP Portal**](https://etap.nsf.gov/) website.
 Kindly do not send-in any personal information other than through the above site, and unless requested.